tbali0524/playground-dvtfkqgd/markdowns/php.md

 ## Checking the sample code

-Let's start by checking our sample puzzle solution in PHP:
+Our sample puzzle solution looks like this in PHP:

 ```php runnable
 <?php